Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 They may be heavier than you’d think

 Folding frames are geometrically smaller than regular ones, but they need roughly the same amount of metal to withstand the stresses of riding.
-Perhaps even more metal, due to the hinges, reinforcements, and fasteners that facilitate the fold.
+Probably even more metal, due to the hinges, reinforcements, and fasteners that facilitate the fold.

 (Triangles are incredibly strong shapes, which is why regular bicycles are still based on triangles after all this time!)